rohanpm/pidiff/README.md

 - [Source](https://github.com/rohanpm/pidiff)
 - [PyPI](https://pypi.python.org/pypi/pidiff)

-**This project is alpha quality and is not yet recommended for use**

 `pidiff` is a tool to detect and report on API changes between multiple versions of a Python module.
 It can be used as a testing tool to help a project follow the [Semantic Versioning](https://semver.org/) spec.